Darcade/MoveMob/README.md

 MoveMob
 =======

-A bukkit plugin used to move a mob between worlds.
+This Bukkit plugin is used to teleport mobs between worlds.
+You can port only 1 mob at the time.